girder/slicer_package_manager/docs/index.rst

 Welcome to Slicer Extension Manager's documentation!
 ====================================================

-The **Slicer Extension Manager** is a Girder plugin that allow you to manage Slicer extension within Girder.
+The **Slicer Extension Manager** is a Girder plugin that allows you to manage Slicer extensions within Girder.
-It provide a simple API to Upload and Download extensions or packages, create new applications, and manage release of your applications.
+It provides a simple API to Upload and Download extensions or packages, create new applications, and manage releases of your applications.

 What is Girder?
 ---------------